Is Caracas Safe? Crime Rates & Safety Report

 So...
 How Safe Is Caracas Really?

-You should know that Caracas is not safe for tourists.
+The short answer is that Caracas is not a safe destination for most travelers.

 How Does Caracas Compare?